 - Past experience in working with the age population that we serve (age 18-21)

-- Experience in training and facilitation
+- Strong verbal English skills, including experience in training and facilitation

 - Ability to drive a vehicle